The Chesterfield: the undisputed king of sofas.

 The chesterfield's deep tufts and generous rolled arms and back are the attention-getting features that make this sofa such a bold addition to a home.
-Our Higgins Chesterfield can be ordered with either our narrow tufting configuration - with buttons spaced about 6.5 inches apart - or our wide "atelier" configuration - with buttons about 11 inches apart.
+Our Higgins Chesterfield can be ordered with either our narrow tufting configuration - with buttons spaced about 5.5 inches apart - or our wider configuration - with buttons about 8 inches apart.
 We feel that narrow tufting provides a more traditional appearance with an ever so slightly firmer surface, while the atelier spacing works well in more contemporary spaces and is slightly plusher.

 7. Leg logic

 Chesterfields are typically shown with ornately-styled legs.
 Turned legs are the most common, followed by a variety of bun feet, some fluted, some with casters.
 Square tapers make occasional appearances for a more modern look.
 Chesterfield legs vary from around four inches tall to about six inches.
 We offer our Chesterfield sofas and armchairs with a variety of leg styles and colors.
 In addition to standard wood stain colors, we can match a specific stain or even paint the legs.